Zkwadia/WRO_FE_Team_Glitch/README.md

 ## Coding Logic
 ### Open Challenge
-In the Open Challenge, we use our TFMini+ LiDAR sensors at the side of the robot to detect the distance from the inner field perimeter.
+In the Open Challenge, we use our 2 TFMini+ LiDAR sensors at the side of the robot to detect the distance from the inner field perimeter.
+These sensors detect the distance to the nearest object that is in front of them.
+When either of the sensors detects a large jump in the distance to the nearest wall, they recognise that a turn (clockwise or anticlockwise) is required.
+The servo then turns, until the bot completes a 90 degree turn.
+After this, the robot continues forward again, until that same sensor detects a large jump in distance.
+There, the bot turns again.
+After the robot completes 12 turns (3 rounds), it identifies that it has finished the course.

 ### Obstacle Challenge